seang9/Url-shortener-API-/url/README.md

 I had issues in relation to docker images.
 Please check screenshoot in images folder.

 ## Installation
 1\.
-Download and extract the files to your web directory.
+Download and extract the files to your web directory.Make sure its only the url file copied into the web directory.

 2\.
 Create a MySQL database named `shortdb` and import the `link.sql` file.
 This will create a table to hold your URLs.